 The painting now known as “Penumbra” was first exhibited in 2004 with the title “Will o’ Wisp.”
 It is one of a series of paintings inspired by visual phenomena experienced while walking in the forest at night.
 The optical range of the painting was extended in 2009 by a reworking that included significant amounts of Palladium leaf and a vibrant iridescent silver oil paint.
 As with an antique Japanese screen, the resulting surface sings especially at lower lighting levels, where the presence of the leaf becomes prominent.

-Here are two related images.
-The first is the earlier exhibited state of “Penumbra,” the second is a a lovely Japanese screen in the collection of the Metropolitan Museum here in New York which was part of the inspiration for the subsequent reworking:
+In the gallery below are two related images.
+The first is the earlier exhibited state of “Penumbra,” the second is a a lovely Japanese screen in the collection of the Metropolitan Museum here in New York which was part of the inspiration for the subsequent reworking.
+The installation shot of the completed painting gives a sense of scale and some feeling for the way the palladium leaf shows up in natural light.